pintowar/opta-router/README.md

 ![GitHub tag (latest)](https://img.shields.io/github/v/tag/pintowar/opta-router)
 ![GitHub license](https://img.shields.io/github/license/pintowar/opta-router)

-Sample VRP Application using Kotlin + Optaplanner + Graphhopper + Spring Boot + Websockets
+Sample VRP Application using Kotlin + Optaplanner/Timefold/Jsprit + Graphhopper + Spring Boot + Websockets

 This sample application uses the belgium map to calculate distances between points.
 The map can be found on this [link](http://download.geofabrik.de/europe/belgium-latest.osm.pbf).
 Download it and point the Env `GRAPH_OSM_PATH` to it's path, in order to run the application.
 The `GRAPH_OSM_LOCATION` Env must point to a temporary folder, in order to Graphhopper folder.